AugustinMortier/a-profiles/docs/index.rst

 A-Profiles
 ==========

-Welcome to A-Profiles documentation!
+Welcome to *A-Profiles* documentation!

 .. image:: ../examples/images/attenuated_backscatter.png
     :scale: 50 %
     :alt: attenuated backscatter profiles

-A-Profiles is a python library dedicated to the analysis of atmospheric profilers measurements.
+*A-Profiles* is a python library dedicated to the analysis of atmospheric profilers measurements.

-Using elastic measurements performed by Lidars and/or ceilometers, A-Profiles provides clouds detection, planetary boundary layer height retrieval, and aerosol extinction calculation using some a priori.
+Using elastic measurements performed by Lidars and/or ceilometers, *A-Profiles* incudes several modules such as the detection of clouds or the tracking of the planetary boundary layer height.
+*A-Profiles* also allows for the retrieval of aerosol properties (extinction, mass concentration) using some a priori.

-A-Profiles supports `E-PROFILE <https://e-profile.eu/#/cm_profile>`_ data reading.
+At present time, *A-Profiles* supports `E-PROFILE <https://e-profile.eu/#/cm_profile>`_ data reading.
 This library is used by `V-Profiles <https://aerocom-vprofiles.met.no>`_.

 .. toctree::
    :maxdepth: 1